deepflowio/deepflow/server/agent_config/README.md

 **Description**:

 Whether to compress the l7 flow log.
+The compression ratio is about 8:1.
+Turning on this feature will result in higher CPU consumption of deepflow-agent.

 ### Flow Log {#outputs.compression.l4_flow_log}